Data Subsampling for Bayesian Neural Networks: Abstract

 \section{Abstract}

 Markov Chain Monte Carlo (MCMC) algorithms do not scale well for large datasets leading to difficulties in Neural Network posterior sampling.
-In this paper, we apply a generalization of the Metropolis Hastings algorithm that allows us to restrict the evaluation of the likelihood to small mini-batches in a Bayesian inference context.
-Since it requires the computation of a so-called “noise penalty” determined by the variance of the training loss function over the mini-batches, we refer to this data subsampling strategy as Penalty Bayesian Neural Networks – PBNNs.
-Its implementation on top of MCMC is straightforward, as the variance of the loss function merely reduces the acceptance probability.
-Comparing to other samplers, we empirically show that PBNN achieves good predictive performance for a given mini-batch size.
-Varying the size of the mini-batches enables a natural calibration of the predictive distribution and provides an inbuilt protection against overfitting.
-We expect PBNN to be particularly suited for cases when data sets are distributed across multiple decentralized devices as typical in federated learning.
+In this paper, we propose Penalty Bayesian Neural Networks - PBNNs, as a new algorithm that allows the evaluation of the likelihood using subsampled batch data (mini-batches) in a Bayesian inference context towards addressing scalability.
+PBNN avoids the biases inherent in other naive subsampling techniques by incorporating a penalty term as part of a generalization of the Metropolis Hastings algorithm.
+We show that it is straightforward to integrate PBNN with existing MCMC frameworks, as the variance of the loss function merely reduces the acceptance probability.
+By comparing with alternative sampling strategies on both synthetic data and the MNIST dataset, we demonstrate that PBNN achieves good predictive performance even for small mini-batch sizes of data.
+We show that PBNN provides a novel approach for calibrating the predictive distribution by varying the mini-batch size, significantly reducing predictive overconfidence.